Whatsapp Icon

 The discovery and understanding of EGFR mutations have transformed the way we approach cancer treatment, especially in lung cancer.
 However, despite its significant implications for patient care, knowledge about the importance of EGFR mutation tests and genetic testing in cancer still needs broader awareness.
 This gap in knowledge underscores the need for advocacy and awareness campaigns to empower patients and the public.

-For those newly diagnosed with cancer, knowing the genetic makeup of the tumor can be a game-changer in how the disease is treated.
+For those newly diagnosed with cancer, knowing the genetic makeup of the tumour can be a game-changer in how the disease is treated.
 This is where the EGFR mutation test comes into play, guiding oncologists in tailoring the most effective treatment strategies.
 Yet, not every patient is aware of or has access to this vital testing.

 How You Can Advocate for EGFR Mutation Testing